When “Snack Wars” Aren’t Really About Snacks

 So, if you’ve found yourself feeling vaguely off about your partner’s weekly four-hour golf game while you’re juggling groceries, play dates, and nap time—you’re not crazy.
 You’re waking up.

 I help women untangle this stuff.
 Not by confronting their partner with a checklist of grievances, but by returning to themselves.
 By naming what’s been happening.
-By getting clear on what they need, what’s sustainable, what’s fair.
+By getting clear on what they need, what’s sustainable, what’s equitable.

 This is about taking your time seriously.